Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Introduction

 Despite this, the main result of this paper is a positive resolution of the question left by Afek et al.~\cite{ABKCM02}: we prove that asymmetry is indeed enough to allow restorable tiebreaking in every graph.

-\begin{theorem} [Main Result] In any graph $G$, one can select a \textbf{single} shortest path for each \textbf{ordered} pair of vertices such that, for any pair of vertices $s, t$ and a failing edge $e$, there is a vertex $x$ and a replacement shortest $s \leadsto t$ path avoiding $e$ that is the concatenation of two selected shortest paths $\pi(s, x), \pi(t, x)$. \end{theorem}
+\begin{theorem} [Main Result] In any graph $G$, one can select a \textbf{single} shortest path for each \textbf{ordered} pair of vertices such that, for any pair of vertices $s, t$ and a failing edge $e$ such that an $s \leadsto t$ path remains in $G \setminus \{e\}$, there is a vertex $x$ and a replacement shortest $s \leadsto t$ path avoiding $e$ that is the concatenation of the selected path $\pi(s, x)$ and the reverse of the selected path $\pi(t, x)$. \end{theorem}

 We emphasize again that this theorem is possible only because we select independent shortest path for each \emph{ordered} pair of vertices, and thus asymmetry is allowed.
-If one insists on symmetry, then the theorem can also be viewed as a way to generate a base set with at most two shortest paths per vertex pair, which thus has size $\le n^2 - n$.
-The shortest path tiebreaking method used in this theorem has a few other desirable properties, outlined in Section \ref{sec:tiebreaking}.
+The shortest path tiebreaking method used in Theorem \ref{thm:intromain} has a few other desirable properties, outlined in Section \ref{sec:tiebreaking}.
 Most importantly it is \emph{consistent}, which implies that the selected paths have the right structure to be encoded in a routing table.
 It can also be efficiently computed, using a single call to any APSP algorithm that can handle directed weighted input graphs.